learn-the-web/www/privacy-cookies.md

 ## Stored data

+The location and information we store differs based on whether or not you have a Progressinator account.

+### With a Progressinator account

+We store, within our databases, located in the [Eastern US on Amazon Web Services](https://aws.amazon.com/about-aws/global-infrastructure/) machines, [personal information](#progressinator--personal-information) as well as progress through the courses.

+Each assessment (videos, exercises, activities, etc.) stores the following information—**and associates it with your user account:**

+- The date the assessment was submitted;
+- Who or what submitted the assessment, Markbot or your teacher;
+- The grade you received on your assessment, as a percentage;
+- Whether or not the automated cheat detection systems were triggered;
+- Extra details pertaining to the specific assessment, e.g. completion time, teacher comments, number of commits, number of correct answers, etc.

+On your computer *only*, we store:

+- The topic pages you’ve visited,
+- Whether to load the custom web fonts or not,
+- Cached versions of the assignments loaded from GitHub.

+*Clearing your local & session storage will completely remove this local information.*

+### Without a Progressinator account

-We store information *on your computer* to track your progress, e.g. remember which pages you visited. **This information isn’t transmitted or stored on a server—it’s only available on your own machine.**
+We store information *on your computer* to track your progress, e.g. remember which pages you visited. *This information isn’t transmitted or stored on a server—it’s only available on your own machine.*

 On your computer *only*, we store: